tblatrille/stocks-tracker/README.md

-# Market Tracker Project
+# Market Tracker

 ## Overview
 The **Market Tracker** is a containerized application for tracking financial data, visualizing stock prices, market caps, and price ratios.
-It consists of a **FastAPI** backend, a **Streamlit** frontend, and a scarper for fetching data.
+It consists of a **FastAPI** backend, a **Streamlit** frontend, and a scraper for fetching data.
+The application uses **Polars** to efficiently read and process financial data stored in Parquet files.

 ---